mikeguru/Web-Design/README.md

 # Web-Design

-This is a collection of the web besign files from web design perspective.
+This is a collection of the web design files I used from web designers' perspectives.